MJoergen/nexys4ddr/dyoc/Episodes/ep05_-_Datapath/README.md

 This happens in lines 34-42.

 The 'A' register should read its value from the data input, but not in every clock cycle.
-There shall therefore be a control signal "a\_sel" that controls whether the 'A' register should update its value.
+There shall therefore be a control signal "ar\_sel" that controls whether the 'A' register should update its value.
 This is handled in lines 44-54.